-Medical malpractice occurs in a hospital setting when a health care professional’s negligence, carelessness or recklessness results in a patient’s injury or death.
-To be liable for medical malpractice, the health care professional must have failed to follow the customary standard of care.
-Medical malpractice can include:
+Medical negligence occurs in a hospital setting when a medical professional or hospital’s negligence results in a patient’s injury or death.
+To be liable for medical malpractice, the healthcare professional must have failed to follow the customary standard of care.

 - Prescription errors

-Patients are treated by a team of doctors, nurses and other health care professionals.
-Occasionally, preventable medical errors take place in the hospital setting—some of which may cause significant injuries to patients.
-When these injuries take place in the hospital setting, the hospital may be liable for hospital negligence.
-Hospitals can be held liable for any type of medical malpractice, including medical errors made by doctors, nurses and other health professionals.
+When preventable medical errors take place in the hospital setting and lead to injuries, the hospital may be liable for hospital negligence.
+Hospitals can be held liable for any type of medical malpractice, including medical errors made by doctors, nurses, and other health professionals.

 Poor medical outcomes do not always indicate that medical malpractice occurred.
-Health care professionals must frequently make difficult decisions about treating medical conditions.
+Healthcare professionals must frequently make difficult decisions about treating medical conditions.
 Sometimes the care provider may make a decision that causes harm.
-However, as long as the decision was reasonable under the circumstances and was consistent with the customary standard of care, the health care provider will likely not be liable for medical malpractice.
+However, as long as the decision was reasonable under the circumstances and was consistent with the customary standard of care, it likely won’t be considered medical malpractice.

 If you are concerned that you suffered an injury due to hospital malpractice, contact an attorney to discuss your case.
 Medical malpractice lawyers are experienced at investigating claims of hospital malpractice and can help you determine whether you have a legal claim.

 Hospitals are responsible for the actions of their employees.
-If an employee’s negligence causes harm to a patient, the hospital will be liable for the patient’s injuries.
-While nurses, paramedics and medical technicians are typically hospital employees, doctors often are not.
+If an employee’s negligence causes harm to a patient, the hospital can be held liable for the patient’s injuries.
+While nurses, paramedics, and medical technicians are typically hospital employees, doctors often are not.

 Many doctors are independent contractors.
 If the doctor is an employee of the hospital, then the hospital will be liable for injuries caused by the physician’s medical errors.
 If the doctor is an independent contractor, the hospital may not be held responsible for medical errors, even if they take place at the hospital.

 In an effort to address the issue of hospital liability for contracted physicians, the courts have sometimes referred to the doctrine of corporate or direct liability, by which a hospital may be found negligent for failing to monitor the treatment offered “within its walls.”
-Because there are some exceptions to this rule, you should speak with a skilled hospital malpractice lawyer to find out who may be held liable for a malpractice claim.
+Because there are some exceptions to this rule, you should speak with a skilled hospital malpractice lawyer in Baltimore to find out who may be held liable for your injuries.

-To prove medical malpractice, the plaintiff must show that the health care provider deviated from the customary standard of care, and that this deviation caused the patient to suffer an injury.
+To prove medical malpractice, the plaintiff must show that the health care provider deviated from the customary standard of care and that this deviation caused the patient to suffer an injury.
 In medical malpractice cases, the deviation from the customary standard of care is referred to as a breach of duty.
-The plaintiff must be able to prove that the health care professional’s breach of duty caused actual physical, financial or psychological harm.
+The plaintiff must be able to prove that the health care professional’s breach of duty caused actual physical, financial, or psychological harm.
 While medical malpractice suits are relatively common, these cases can be difficult to win without proper representation or sufficient evidence.
-It is important to work with an experienced medical malpractice attorney who can evaluate your claim, conduct an investigation and identify expert witnesses to determine whether the medical professional violated the duty of care.
+It is important to work with an experienced medical malpractice attorney during this time.

-The statute of limitations for medical malpractice claims varies by state.
-In Maryland, according to Maryland Courts and Judicial Proceedings § 5-109, a claim must be filed either (a) five years from the time of injury; or, (b) within three years following the date the injury was discovered.
+The statute of limitations for medical negligence and malpractice claims varies by state.
+According to Maryland Courts and Judicial Proceedings § 5-109, a claim must be filed either (a) 5 years from the time of injury; or, (b) within 3 years following the date the injury was discovered.
 The statute of limitations for a minor is different.
-Typically someone who is injured while under the age of 18 has until their 21st birthday to file a lawsuit.
-Of course, there may be exceptions to these general rules and therefore if you think you may have a case you should always speak with an attorney.
+Typically, someone who is injured while under the age of 18 has until their 21st birthday to file a lawsuit.
+Of course, there may be exceptions to these general rules, making it crucial that you consult a legal professional.

 The goal of personal injury law is to make the injured party “whole” again.
 In many cases involving medical negligence, it is impossible to undo the physical and emotional damage.
-However, the injured party may receive financial compensation for the physical, monetary and emotional damage that was experienced as a result of the negligence.
-Depending on the type of injury, a plaintiff in a medical malpractice lawsuit could recover damages for lost wages, pain and suffering, medical expenses and other injuries related to the malpractice.
+Depending on the type of injury, a plaintiff in a medical malpractice lawsuit could recover damages for lost wages, pain and suffering, medical expenses, and other injury-related costs.
 In cases involving wrongful death, surviving family members can receive compensation for funeral costs and loss of consortium.
 If the surviving family members were dependent on the decedent for financial support, they may be compensated for those lost financial contributions.